 Not much different than visiting a church or cathedral, visitors are expected to behave respectfully and to dress appropriately.
-Near the shrines entrance you will find a purification fountain.
+Near the entrance of the shrine, you will find a purification fountain.
 Pick up the ladle lying over the small well, fill it with the water provided, and rinse both hands.
 Then transfer some water into your cupped hand, rinse your mouth and spit the water beside the fountain.
 You are not supposed to drink the water directly from the ladle.
-Many people however only wash their hands or simple do not perform this purification ritual.
+Many people however only wash their hands or simply do not perform this purification ritual.

 At the offering hall, throw a coin (any amount will do) into the offering box, bow deeply twice, clap your hands twice, bow deeply once more and pray for a few seconds.
 If there is some type of gong, use it before praying in order to ‘wake up’ the gods.

 In the 6th Century, Buddhism made its way into Japan through Korea and China.
-Unlike Shintoism, Buddhism has a founder, Gautama Siddhartha, and the religion is based his teachings.
-At first, there were some conflicts between Buddhism and Shintoism, but eventually the followers of both religions learned to live together in relative harmony.
+Unlike Shintoism, Buddhism has a founder, Gautama Siddhartha, and religion is based on his teachings.
+At first, there were some conflicts between Buddhism and Shintoism, but eventually, the followers of both religions learned to live together in relative harmony.

 Throughout history Buddhism gained political influence; during the 8th Century, it was this influence that prompted the move of Japan‘s capital from Nara to Kyoto (to escape the overbearing Buddhist political influence in the former capital.)